ShanshanLi-cobo/cobo-waas2-js-sdk/docs/TokenizationApi.md

 > TokenizationAllowlistAddressesResponse listTokenizationAllowlistAddresses(token_id, opts)

-List addresses on allowlist
+List allowlist addresses

-This operation lists addresses on the allowlist.
+This operation lists the allowlist addresses of the token contract.

 ### Example